Zephyruss1/Desktop-Brightness/README.md

-# 💡 Desktop Brightness App 💡
+# 💡 Adjust Desktop Brightness 💡

 A basic desktop brightness with a Python.